Confetti Specification

 Line Continuation#

-Within the Quotation Marks (U+0022) of a single quoted argument, when a Reverse Solidus (U+005C) immediately precedes a line terminator, the implementation shall delete the reverse solidus and line terminator and continue processing single quoted argument characters.
+Between the Quotation Marks (U+0022) of a single-quoted argument, when a Reverse Solidus (U+005C) immediately precedes a line terminator, the implementation shall delete the reverse solidus and line terminator and continue processing single-quoted argument characters.

 message "Hello, \ (1)